 For the pesto

-Put the ingredients for the pesto into a food processor and blitz to a smooth paste.
+- Put the ingredients for the pesto into a food processor and blitz to a smooth paste.
 Decant into a sterilised jar and pour a little rapeseed oil over the top to seal.
-Refrigerate until needed (it will keep this way for 2 weeks).
+Refrigerate until needed (it will keep this way for two weeks).

-Meanwhile, put the butter and a drop of olive oil into a large, heavy-based frying pan on a medium heat and add the shredded cabbage.
+- Meanwhile, put the butter and a drop of olive oil into a large, heavy-based frying pan on a medium heat and add the shredded cabbage.
 Season with a little salt and pepper.
-Cook the cabbage for 3-4 minutes until wilted* then tear in the ham and cook for a further 2 minutes.
+Cook the cabbage for three to four minutes until wilted* then tear in the ham and cook for a further two minutes.
 Add a little of the pasta water if it looks dry.

-Add 2 tbsp of the wild garlic pesto and stir to combine, then cook for a further 2-3 minutes.
+- Add 2 tbsp of the wild garlic pesto and stir to combine, then cook for a further two to three minutes.
 When the pasta is cooked, drain in a colander and add to the pan, stirring the sauce into the pasta until it is all well coated.
-Serve with a few slices of pickled walnut?on top, and offer some extra grated Parmesan.
+Serve with a few slices of pickled walnut on top, and offer some extra grated Parmesan.